alco-company/mortimer-bellis/WORKLOG.md

 - remove information on time logged on time_material/play
 - fix regression on kill_tenant_job
 - add posthog to project
+- inform user when wrong password used, more

 ### 4/2/2025